 I am currently an Ophthalmology Resident at Mass Eye and Ear/Harvard Medical School.
 My long-term goal is to become a surgeon-scientist, treating patients with sight-threatening diseases and running my own research group focused on developing new therapeutic strategies for these same diseases.

-I am a sixth-year M.D./Ph.D. student in the Medical Scientist Training Program of Washington University School of Medicine in St. Louis.
-I completed my Ph.D. in the lab of Rajendra Apte, examining the role of impaired retinal metabolism and the aging innate immune system in retinal neurodegenerative diseases.
+I graduated with a combined M.D./Ph.D. from the Medical Scientist Training Program of Washington University School of Medicine in St. Louis.
+I performed my Ph.D. dissertation research in the lab of Rajendra Apte, examining the role of impaired retinal metabolism and the aging innate immune system in retinal neurodegenerative diseases.
 I was also awarded a Graduate Certificate in Clinical Investigation from the Clinical Research Training Center.
 I completed my Transitional Year Internship at MetroWest Medical Center in Framingham, MA.

-I have a very strong passion for teaching and work as a private tutor.
+I have a strong passion for teaching and work as a private tutor.